UIUC-iSchool-DataStories/is457_acuacg_spring2025/week08/lecture8p3_annoucements.md

 notes:

-... this assignment will utilize a new group, group set 2
+... this assignment will utilize a new group, group set 3

-these groups have already been formed randomly, and are found under the "People" tab in Canvas (just make sure its Group Set 2 and not 1 for this assignment)
+these groups will be chosen by you as described

+**be aware** you'll also have a chance to practice with this group for the community data story minor project (more on that after break)

 ---